Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 267.  ### Question267
-When does the Development Team participate in Product Backlog refinement?
+When does the Development Team participate in Product Backlog Refinement?

 - [x] Anytime during the Sprint.
 - [ ] As Part 1 of the Sprint Planning meeting.
 - [ ] Never.
 It is the sole responsibility of the Product Owner to refine the Product Backlog.
-- [ ] Only during refinement meetings planned by the Product Owner.
+- [ ] Only during Refinement meetings planned by the Product Owner.

 _[⬆ Back to Top](#table-of-contents)_